Updates

 Method note

-The deduplication step that selects the most recent version of each filing (original vs. amended) was keyed on filing year alone instead of the intended composite of EIN and filing year.
-This caused the summary builder to retain only one filing per year across the entire corpus rather than one per organization per year.
-The key has been corrected.
-Revenue, expense, and asset figures on organization pages and in the compare tool now reflect the full filing history for each organization.
+Some organization pages showed incomplete filing histories when an amended return existed alongside the original for the same tax year.
+The deduplication step that selects the most recent version of each filing was corrected to apply per-organization rather than corpus-wide.
+Revenue, expense, and asset figures on organization pages and in the compare tool now reflect the full, correct filing history for each organization.

 Why it matters: A data-processing fix that materially improves the accuracy and completeness of every organization page.